 Salt is present in a wide range of foods and drinks.
 Salt may occur naturally in certain foods, or manufacturers may add salt during the production process.

-According to the American Heart Association (AHA), most table and sea salts contain around 40% sodium.
-Sodium is a mineral that plays a role in
+According to the American Heart Association (AHA), most table and sea salts contain around

-It is also worth noting that while similar, the terms salt and sodium are not interchangeable.
+It is also worth noting that while similar, the terms salt and sodium are

 This article will look into how much salt is too much for a person to consume.
 It also covers why salt is important, the complications of consuming too much salt, and how to reduce salt intake.